Man to appear in court charged with murder of 14-year-old boy in sword attack

 A 36-year-old man is to appear in court charged with murdering a 14-year-old boy in a sword rampage in east London.

-Marcus Aurelio Arduini Monzo will appear at Barkingside Magistrates’ Court having been charged by police on Wednesday evening.
+Marcus Aurelio Arduini Monzo will appear at Westminster Magistrates’ Court having been charged by police on Wednesday evening.

 The dual Spanish-Brazilian national, of Newham, has also been charged with two counts of attempted murder, two counts of grievous bodily harm, aggravated burglary and possession of a bladed article, the Metropolitan Police said.